Contact Us

 * Required fields

-Read more about anxiety and treatment options below.
+Read more about anxiety and anxiety treatment below.

-There are a range of anxious conditions that people can suffer from including social anxiety, generalised anxiety, panic attacks, Obsessive Compulsive Disorder (OCD), and Posttraumatic Stress Disorder (PTSD).
-Phobias are also common and people's fears can include anxiety around animals (e.g. snake, spider and dog phobias), heights, enclosed spaces, blood and injection phobias, thunder, rain, and weather events, driving and car phobias, fear of bridges, and more.
+There are a range of anxiety related problems that people commonly suffer.
+This includes social anxiety, generalised anxiety (GAD), panic attacks, Obsessive Compulsive Disorder (OCD), and Posttraumatic Stress Disorder (PTSD).
+Phobias are also common and people's fears can be focussed on animals (e.g. snakes, spiders, dogs, etc.), heights, enclosed spaces, blood and injection phobias, thunder, rain, and weather events, driving and car phobias, fear of bridges, and more.
+Not everyone who struggles with anxiety will have an anxiety disorder.
+High anxiety, without an anxiety disorder, can still cause difficulties in a person's life.

 Click here to take a quick psychological wellbeing test